Hengle/Nexus-Security.github.io/content/posts/2016-09-09-learn-languages-with-memrise-spanish.md

 You can learn Spanish ????????
 Italian ????????
 Korean ????????
 Japanese ????????
 Chinese, German ????????
 Russian ????????
 Arabic or even learn English ????????????????.

-\* Winner of the âBest Applicationâ of the Google Play I / O Award 2017
+\* Winner of the Best Application of the Google Play I / O Award 2017
 \* Choice of the Google Play team
 \* Best developer
 \* The best of 2016 - Personal development